slhck/ffmpeg-progress-yield/README.md

     print(f"{progress}/100")
 ```

-The command will yield the current progress in percent.
+The command will yield the current progress in percent as a float number.

 `run_command_with_progress` takes a `duration_override` argument where you can manually override the duration of the command in seconds.
 This is useful if your input doesn't have an implicit duration (e.g. if you use `testsrc`).